andreasjongenburger/power-bi-sidekick/README.md

 ### Licence

 Given that Stephanie Bruno's project is shared under the GNU General Public License v3.0 and my usage of code snippets from her tool, Power BI Sidekick will also be shared under the same license.

+### Disclaimer

+This version is only tested on my own projects.
+No liability, responsiblity or warranty applies to the creator.

+It may be wise to first create a backup of your report, before making adjustments - like removement of columns and/or measures - based on the insights provided by Power BI Sidekick.